 What is your greatest creative achievement

-Co curation of and participation in The Stitched Up Project 2017, 2018.
+Co-curation of and participation in The Stitched Up Project 2017, 2018.
 This is an exhibition of twenty-four artists worldwide, and a community art project of seven large volumes of stitched /embroidered books.
-It gives a voice to the 193 girls who were ‘inmates” at the Newcastle Industrial School 1867-1871 – fibre art bringing to life the work of local historian, Jane Ison.
+It gives a voice to the 193 girls who were ‘inmates” at the Newcastle Industrial School 1867-1871 – fibre art bringing to life the work of a local historian, Jane Ison.

 What is your first memory of being creative?

 Sewing sequins onto my sister’s dance costumes, and making paper dolls with a school friend – too long ago …

 Amazing everyday people and their stories, literature and social history, and my cultural background.

 Is there anything special you do to get into the right mindset and get the creative juices flowing?

 Daily art practice of some sort – just 15-30 minutes each day.
 I try to set an exercise for a month.
 It can be just taking a photograph every day for a month, making a small paper collage, a daily sketch of something in the house, in the garden, a stitch a day.
 There are endless possibilities but they all work to improve one’s creative mindset and artistic skills and confidence.

 I look at my old journals and sketchbooks or art magazines, visit a gallery, talk with other artist friends.
 Recently, I wrote a “spine” (intentions and motivation) for a series of works.
 I printed this out in large print and had it in front of me.
 As I struggled a bit with the work, I kept seeing it and reading it over and over – this got my focus back